YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The keyword specifies the environmental factor to change.
 * The optional expression following the keyword specifies the nature of the change to the environmental factor.
+When this expression is a region list (a comma delimited list of regions), YottaDB sorts the regions in an internal order eliminating any duplicates from the list for deadlock prevention.
+When region list is not specified, VIEW operates on all regions under the current global directory.
 * An indirection operator and an expression atom evaluating to a list of one or more VIEW arguments form a legal argument for a VIEW

 +++++++++++++++++++++++++